openvinotoolkit/openvino/docs/notebooks/301-tensorflow-training-openvino-nncf-with-output.rst

 Create a quantized model from the pre-trained FP32 model and the calibration dataset.
 The optimization process contains the following
+steps:

-steps: 1.
-Create a Dataset for quantization.
-2. Run nncf.quantize for getting an optimized model.
+1. Create a Dataset for quantization.
+2. Run ``nncf.quantize`` for getting an optimized model.

 The validation dataset already defined in the training notebook.